casper-network/docs/source/docs/casper/workflow/erc20-token-deployment-guide.md

 `npm run erc20iface transfer 200 0166795bb8895dcec5631690fa3d5dd3daacde7efeefb1e79176e9d879fd669b47`

 To send tokens from the address you just funded, just change the `KEYS` constant to use the path of that account's public and secret keys (in this case account `0166795bb8895dcec5631690fa3d5dd3daacde7efeefb1e79176e9d879fd669b47`).

+## Conclusion

+Thank you for reading Casper's ERC-20 deployment guide.
+Learn how to write your own ERC-20 smart contracts by following [this guide](https://casper.network/docs/erc20).
+To learn more about Casper's JavaScript SDKs read [this guide](https://casper.network/docs/dapp-dev-guide/sdk/script-sdk).